GigaHierz/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 ## 2. Access Control

-I addd access contro, as in the future this contract is a game and a playing field for people who are getting into smart contract development.
+I added access contro, as in the future this contract is a game and a playing field for people who are getting into smart contract development.
 Like this it will be easy to give inherit it to the next generation.
 I also wanted the minting funciton to be accessible for everyone, so every person that wants to mint their own token gets assigned the role of a minter.
 Maybe not the best solution, but ht eonly one I could findin my very tight schedule.